 The Value of Human Life.
 The public fight being waged now is between, on one side, being cautious and avoiding as many deaths as is possible, and, on the other side, accepting a certain number of deaths in order to open stores, salons, and restaurants so that we can minimize economic fallout.
 Really what this discussion is about the value of human life.
 This is not a new equation.
 The idea of ‘acceptable losses’ has long been a part of the calculation in war and in business.
 The difference now is both in the number of deaths that we are looking at and in the number of people who inhabit the earth.
-The numbers of deaths are shocking, essentially the United States lost as many people to COVID 19 in the first four months of the pandemic as were killed in the eight years of the Vietnam War, and we are scheduled to double that number by the end of the summer.
+The numbers of deaths are shocking, essentially the United States lost as many Americans to COVID 19 in the first four months of the pandemic as were killed in the eight years of the Vietnam War.

 The other issue is the number of people who inhabit the planet.
 As with any commodity—I hesitate to use the word commodity in relation to human life, but this is exactly how corporate society views it—the greater the availability, the less value the commodity has.
 What this means is that there is a direct correlation between income inequality and population.
 In a society where the population is high, there are more people who need jobs, so it becomes easier for the employers to victimize their workers by refusing to pay for safe conditions and by paying sub-standard-of-living wages because if one worker is injured or quits or becomes sick, there is always another waiting to take his place.
 This kind of exploitation, which was widespread before the outbreak, has been made more transparent since COVID 19, where it is painfully clear that the people who are deciding what is acceptable risk are generally not the people taking the risk.
 Even though it’s right to say that COVID 19 has created enormous economic hardship, it is more revealing to say that COVID 19 has exposed the weaknesses, excesses, and inhumanity of many of our economic models.
 It is reported every day that the rich are using the conditions the virus has created to personally benefit and that the poor and the weak represent the majority of the fatalities.